Skip to content

 Clear prod cache

-While Symfony dev environment keeps track of changes to YAML files, prod does not, so clear the cache to make sure Symfony reads the new config:
+While Symfony dev environment keeps track of changes to YAML files, prod doesn't, so clear the cache to make sure Symfony reads the new config:

 1